 Release the tension from the pressure roller by turning the adjustable wire drive tension screw in an anticlockwise direction.
-Then to release the pressure roller arm pull the pressure roller arm tension screw forward to release the pressure roller arm (Figure 5-6).
-With the MIG welding wire feeding from the bottom of the spool (Figure 5-7) pass the wire through the inlet guide, between the rollers, through the outlet guide and into the MIG torch.
+Then to release the pressure roller arm push the tension screw toward the front of the machine which releases the pressure roller arm (Figure 5-6).
+With the MIG welding wire feeding from the bottom of the spool (Figure 5-7) pass the electrode wire through the inlet guide, between the rollers, through the outlet guide and into the MIG torch.
 Re-secure the pressure roller arm and wire drive tension screw and adjust the pressure accordingly (Figure 5-6).
 Remove the contact tip from the MIG torch.
 With the MIG Torch lead reasonably straight, feed the wire through the torch by depressing the trigger switch.
 Fit the appropriate contact tip.

-Before connecting the work clamp to the work piece make sure the mains power supply is switched off.
-The wire will be at welding voltage potential while it is being feed through the system.
+Before connecting the work clamp to the work make sure the mains power supply is switched off.

+The electrode wire will be at welding voltage potential while it is being feed through the system.

 Keep Mig Torch away from eyes and face.